II - PRODUCTION - THE LIVES

 Unlike in the film, where Caroline is my best friend from high-school and lifelong soul-mate, in reality, I only met her shortly before starting the film, at a party thrown by a mutual friend, filmmaker Zoe Wittock, who I knew from film school.
 A few months later, I contacted Caroline and told her I would like her to act in a film project I was preparing.
 Foreshadowing what was to come, we met up completely by chance at the Finnish Institute café in the Latin Quarter.
 When I told her I wanted to shoot a feature film set in five different countries and with no budget, I’m sure her initial thought was “Well at least the coffee here was good.”
 But as I continued my pitch, the concept of the story and the questions it raised hooked her.
 I can imagine her main hesitation at that point was with me: was I in over my head?
 All talk and no action?
 She accepted in principle, and I believe that her commitment grew as I went to Helsinki and Jerusalem.
 She could see that this thing was happening and my attitude filled her with confidence too.
 So when the time came for her to join me in London, I knew she was genuinely excited to be a part of this project.

 The reason I mention this is because I have found it extremely enriching to try and cultivate a positive attitude: not only does it rub off on other people, but it also reinforces itself in a feedback loop.
 I wasn’t always like this, it’s something that doesn’t happen overnight and also it’s something that can switch off really quickly.
-In short: by doing, you get the will to do more; if you stop doing, you also lose the will to do more.
+In short: by doing, you get the will to do more; if you stop doing, you lose the will and grind to a halt.
 It’s like in physics: objects that are motionless stay that way unless another force gets them moving, and once they are in motion, they can build up momentum.
 The tough part is to go from stagnation to movement.
 If I could go back in time, meet myself on the day I decided to make a film and explain all that was to come, past me would probably feel so overwhelmed and discouraged that he may not even start.
 But back then, from where I was, looking at things to come, it all felt pretty doable.
 That’s why: a little bit of confidence brings a little bit of success, which in turn brings a little bit more confidence and a bit more success, and the cycle continues.
 What you need to begin with is a little bit of determination, to force yourself into motion.

 Filming in London was a lot of fun and yielded some unexpected results.
-Over the course of the week, several different people took charge of the camera – Thom’s girlfriend of the time, Nelly, our buddies Mike and Emile, and sometimes Thom himself - they were all fairly inexperienced with cameras, but we got good results.
+Over the course of the week, several different people took charge of the camera – Thom’s girlfriend of the time, Nellie, our buddies Mike and Emile, and sometimes Thom himself - they were all fairly inexperienced with cameras, but we got good results.
 I would set up the shot, explain what to do, we’d shoot and then check the shot.
 Almost every time, we’d be surprised how the inexperience of the camera holder transpired into the shot as something fresh and natural.

 Most of our shoot happened around North London, at Thom's place, but also in Camden and Hamstead Heath, and at the Hawley Arms pub in Camden, where Tom had worked for over 5 years.
 He had asked his managers, Doug and Craig, who were fine with the shoot, and the staff helped out, playing themselves behind the bar: Pat, Lorela, Amber, Jimmy.
 Needless to say we had a fun time.
-I owe them a huge debt for letting me shoot there, and to this day whenever I'm in London, I always look forward to getting a pint there.
+I owe them a huge debt for letting me shoot there, and to this day whenever I'm in London, I always look forward to getting a pint of Guinness there.

 By mid-July, my academic obligations became more pressing.
 I was still enrolled in two Master’s degrees at University and the deadline for my two dissertations was the second week of September.
 Although I had been working on them in Jerusalem, I was nowhere near finished.
 However, we had planned with Thom to meet up with Paul and Julie in Helsinki, then rent an RV and go on a road trip through Norway to the Lofoten Islands.
 And so, facing my two dissertations, I had to decide: go home and work on my dissertations or go to Norway?